-In April 2017, we lodged a State Significant Infrastructure (SSI) application and a Scoping Report to the Department of Planning, Industry and Environment (DPIE) for the North Star to NSW/QLD Border project.
+In April 2017, we lodged a State Significant Infrastructure (SSI) application and a Scoping Report to the Department of Planning and Environment (DPE) for the North Star to NSW/QLD Border project.

 We also lodged a referral with the Federal Department of the Environment and Energy under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-In May 2020, we submitted the project’s draft Environmental Impact Statement (EIS) to DPIE for initial review.
+In May 2020, we submitted the project’s draft Environmental Impact Statement (EIS) to DPE for initial review.

 This review is an important step to ensure we have adequately met the Secretary’s Environmental Assessment Requirements, or SEARs.

-The EIS outlines potential impacts of the project for consideration by DPIE and captures information gathered from consultation with landowners and other stakeholders such as councils, industry and the wider community.
+The EIS outlines potential impacts of the project for consideration by DPE and captures information gathered from consultation with landowners and other stakeholders such as councils, industry and the wider community.

-The EIS was formally lodged with DPIE in August 2020 as required under the SSI assessment process.
+The EIS was formally lodged with DPE in August 2020 as required under the SSI assessment process.

 The project’s EIS was put on public exhibition for 42 days, from 26 August to 6 October 2020.
-During this time, community members and other stakeholders were able to provide feedback and make formal submissions to DPIE.
+During this time, community members and other stakeholders were able to provide feedback and make formal submissions to DPE.